 Course description

-Next, the course moves to explore the transformative possibilities in environmental management offered by the tools of artificial intelligence, decentralized digital ledgers, and virtual reality platforms.
-Particular emphasis is placed on the intersection of these technologies with respect for human rights in a context where the environment is understood as a common cultural asset (weeks 7-9).
-A special session of the course is dedicated to the Venice Lagoon as a Cultural Heritage.
+The course moves to explore the transformative possibilities in city management offered by the tools of artificial intelligence, decentralized digital ledgers, and virtual reality platforms.
+Particular emphasis is placed on the intersection of these technologies with respect for human rights in a context where the city is understood as a common cultural asset (weeks 7-9).

+A special session of the course is dedicated to the City of Venice as a Cultural Heritage.
 The fundamental right to cultural heritage (UNESCO Paris Convention of 1972 and European Faro Convention of 2005) is inherent to the right to participate in cultural life, as defined in the Universal Declaration of Human Rights.
+In the case study of this special session, applied around the ancient city of Venice, students can explore the blurry notions of original, fake, and copy, the stimuli to forgery and its implications, and the authentication techniques from a historical, ethical and legal perspective and within a broader discourse about securing cultural heritage.
 The possibility of releasing the protection and enhancement of cultural heritage will not start from the traditional distinction between public and private goods, but from the concept of common goods (in the sense of the conceptual elaborations proposed by scholars such as Elinor Ostrom), that is, referable to the culture shared by a community for "sustainable development and quality of life (... ) recognizing that every person has the right (...) to take an interest in cultural heritage (...) as part of the right to participate freely in cultural life, enshrined in the United Nations Universal Declaration of Human Rights (1948) and guaranteed by the International Covenant on Economic, Social and Cultural Rights (1966)" (Preamble to the Faro Convention) (weeks 10-12).

 In essence, this course is an ambitious endeavor.
 It aims to equip legal scholars, practitioners, and enthusiasts with the intellectual tools necessary to critically evaluate and influence sustainable development in harmony with the digital transformation of society, ensuring the safeguarding of human rights and the equitable management of the global commons.